ClosingBracket/osv/README.md

 In that case, make and scripts/build do not need the parameter -j.

-For details how to use run the build script run ```./scripts/build --help```.
+For details on how to use the build script, please run ```./scripts/build --help```.

 The ```.scripts/build``` creates the image ```build/last/usr.img``` in qcow2 format.
-To convert this image to other formats, use the ```scripts/convert``` tool, which can create an image in the vmdk, vdi, raw, or qcow2-old formats (qcow2-old is an older qcow2 format, compatible with older versions of QEMU).
+To convert this image to other formats, use the ```scripts/convert``` tool, which can create an image in the vmdk, vdi or raw formats.
 For example:

 ```